Shorenstein Center on Media, Politics and Public Policy: Shorenstein Center fellows

-The Shorenstein Center traditionally hosts 5-6 fellows per semester.
+The Shorenstein Center traditionally hosts 5–6 fellows per semester.
 These fellows are well-established practitioners in media, politics and public policy.
 They serve as mentors to students and hold study groups to share their experiences with the Harvard Kennedy School community more broadly.
 Each fellow produces a final research paper that contributes to ideas and innovation in their respective areas of expertise.
 Past fellows have included Maria Ressa, Bob Schieffer, Richard Stengel and Judy Woodruff.

-Combating fake news & Harvard Kennedy School Misinformation Review
+Combating fake news and Harvard Kennedy School Misinformation Review

 In September 2017, First Draft News, a non-profit that works on solutions to challenges with trust & truth in news, set up a home base at the Shorenstein Center.
 The network includes more than 100 organizations that help newsrooms & tech companies verify news.
 This announcement is part of the Shorenstein Center's broader work and research in the area of combatting fake news.

 In February 2017, the Shorenstein Center hosted a conference on fake news, bringing together academics and practitioners to discuss solutions to the problem.
 The conference was co-sponsored by the Ash Center for Democratic Governance and Innovation, as well as Northeastern University.

 In response to online misinformation, the Shorenstein Center created the Harvard Kennedy School Misinformation Review, a peer-reviewed, open-access journal.

-Journalist's Resource
+The Journalist's Resource

-Journalist’s Resource is a free reference web page based at the Shorenstein Center.
+The Journalist's Resource is a free reference website based at the Shorenstein Center.
 It makes leading media research and insights on topical news items available to journalists, bloggers, students and professors.
-Peer-reviewed research is central to its mandate and day to day offerings.
+Peer-reviewed research is central to its mandate and day-to-day offerings.
 The resource has been recognized by the American Library Association for the quality of work made available on the site.